ezakhar/help/en/basics/plan-author-profile.md

 * Specify the** country of residence,** confirming that the plan Author is a resident of the Russian Federation;

-  > Please note, that to withdraw money earned on plans selling, you can use only cards issued by the Russian Federation banks
+  > Please note, to withdraw money earned on plans selling, you can use only cards issued by the Russian Federation banks

 * Enable the attribute saying that the plan Author is a private individual;

-* Check if you have correctly indicated last name and first name of the plan Author;
+* Check if you have correctly indicated the last name and first name of the plan Author;

 * Provide your email and phone number;